-Annex F(iii) The following competencies must form the basis for the business project: Give a general introduction and background to department, team or area of work, including how In order to this relates to the rest of the business unit (if applicable) pass an Explain how the business fits into the hospitality industry apprentice will: Demonstrate an awareness of and understanding for the need for deadlines How the apprentice keeps up to date with trends and the changing industry Outline the problem, challenge or opportunity identified State the aims and objectives of the project Identify how the potential changes would lead to measurable improvements and benefits to the department, team or area of working Consult relevant stakeholders (e.g. customers, team members, managers) to inform the results and recommendations Provide an indication of costs associated with the proposed recommendations Identify applicable legislation and ensure the proposal complies where necessary Provide research methodology to demonstrate a logical, coherent approach Make clear recommendations for implementation Concise validation and justification of recommendation Give a detailed introduction and background of the department, team or working area / wider In order to business unit (e.g. other departments, head office, local community / customer profile) achieve a Outline the current situation which has led to the identification of a challenge or opportunity distinction apprentices Provide detailed aims and objectives for the project, linking to the current situation must, in Identification of measurable improvements and benefits to the organisation addition to Review the project to ensure it meets organisational and legal requirements achieving all Show a range of research has been used effectively, including obtaining information from pass criteria: stakeholders, such as team members, management, suppliers or customers Make detailed recommendations for implementation, including timings and potential costs Show a range of qualitative and quantitative research has been used effectively Detailed recommendations for implementation
+- Give a general introduction and background to department, team or area of work, including how this relates to the rest of the business unit (if applicable) - Explain how the business fits into the hospitality industry - Demonstrate an awareness of and understanding for the need for deadlines - How the apprentice keeps up to date with trends and the changing industry - · Outline the problem, challenge or opportunity identified - State the aims and objectives of the project - Identify how the potential changes would lead to measurable improvements and benefits to the department, team or area of working - Consult relevant stakeholders (e.g. customers, team members, managers) to inform the results and recommendations - Provide an indication of costs associated with the proposed recommendations - Identify applicable legislation and ensure the proposal complies where necessary - Provide research methodology to demonstrate a logical, coherent approach - · Make clear recommendations for implementation - Concise validation and justification of recommendation

-Detailed validation and justification of recommendations
+In order to achieve a distinction apprentices must, in addition to achieving all pass criteria:

-Proposed timeframes for implementation
+- Give a detailed introduction and background of the department, team or working area / wider business unit (e.g. other departments, head office, local community / customer profile) - Outline the current situation which has led to the identification of a challenge or opportunity - Provide detailed aims and objectives for the project, linking to the current situation - Identification of measurable improvements and benefits to the organisation - Review the project to ensure it meets organisational and legal requirements - Show a range of research has been used effectively, including obtaining information from stakeholders, such as team members, management, suppliers or customers - · Make detailed recommendations for implementation, including timings and potential costs - Show a range of qualitative and quantitative research has been used effectively - Detailed recommendations for implementation - Detailed validation and justification of recommendations - Proposed timeframes for implementation